Business within a liberal arts context provides a strong foundation for succeeding in today’s complex and ever-changing business environment.

 Goshen College’s business programs integrate ethical behavior, servant leadership and solid business practice.
 Successful commerce in a globalized world requires a global perspective, one you’ll acquire through Goshen’s unique program of international education as well as through a complement of internationally focused business courses.
 Our program also offers a strong technology component, a key to success in today’s digital world.

-National recognition: Goshen is nationally recognized by sources such as U.S.News & World Report, Barron’s Best Buys in College Education, Peterson’s Competitive Colleges and Top Colleges for Science and The 100 Best Colleges for African-American Students.
+Goshen College is nationally recognized by sources such as U.S.News & World Report, Barron’s Best Buys in College Education, Peterson’s Competitive Colleges and Top Colleges for Science and The 100 Best Colleges for African-American Students.

 Students have the opportunity to work on projects outside of the classroom environment.
 Under the supervision of faculty members, students have completed market research projects, written business plans, and designed websites for local businesses and not-for-profit organizations.